Show All Answers

 You can call the office main line to find out what a property is zoned, provided that you have either an address or Parcel ID/Tax ID number.
 Or, you can use Peoria County's GIS map to find the zoning of a property.

 Call the office to schedule an appointment with one of our planners.
 They will be happy to assist you with the process from start to finish.
+You can also find petitions for zoning cases by going to the Document Center and looking for the application that corresponds to your case type.

 Please call the office to schedule a consultation with one of our planners.
 They will be happy to assist you in determining whether you need a variance from the Zoning Board of Appeals.
 They will also assist you with filing the variance petition.